Carlo Gatti: Success in London

-Carlo had moved to London by 1847 at the latest, and lived in the Italian community in Holborn.
+Carlo had moved to London from Paris by 1847 at the latest, and initially lived in the Italian community in Clerkenwell.
 At first, he ran a stall selling waffles and chestnuts.
 In 1849, he began to run a café and restaurant with partners.
 They specialised in selling chocolate and ice cream.
 They put a chocolate-making machine in the window to attract business, and took ice for the ice cream from Regent's Canal under a contract with the Regent's Canal Company.
 Their shop was the first to sell ice cream to the public; previously, ice cream was an expensive treat confined to rich people with access to an ice house.